Freezing level: Measurement

-A wind profiler, an upward pointing radar, can detect the speed of precipitation, which is different for rain, snow, slush and melting snow.

 Depending on the frequency and resolution at which these readings are taken, these methods can report the isotherm with greater or lesser precision.
 Radiosondes, for example, only report a reading twice daily and provide very rough information.
 Weather radar can detect a variation every five to ten minutes if there is precipitation, and can scan a radius of up to two kilometers.

-Variations in the isotherm
+Variations

+The freezing level height varies by season and is much lower in the winter than in the summer.

-The isotherm can be very stable over a large area.
-It varies under two major conditions:
+The 0 °C isotherm can be very stable over a large area.
+It can vary under two major conditions locally and globally: